mrtial/HTTPQuestions/README.md

 ```
 The query string starts from '?'.
 The equal sign is where we specifiy parameter and value. 'puppies' is the parameter with value of 'fido'.
 The '&' adds up other query condition.

+The same key 'puppies' appear 3 times.
+It creates 'or' condition on server to query puppies with name 'fido' or 'max' or 'moxie'.
 ```

 __HTTP Request/Response__